-FSX can't load weather theme error message
+FSX/P3D can't load weather theme error message

 It could be that you are loading a saved flight which is referring to a non-existent weather theme.
-Click OK to that FSX error message, update the weather once more, then resave your flight.
+Click OK to that sim error message, update the weather once more, then resave your flight.

-FSX crashes when I load a saved flight
+FSX/P3D crashes when I load a saved flight